office of residential life

 Candidates must be in good disciplinary standing with the Office of Residential Life and the Office of the Dean of Students Office.
 Candidates must not currently be serving a sanction of housing probation or higher.
 Disciplinary records will be reviewed for each applicant.

-You must be enrolled at Boston College Day School (those enrolled in the Woods School are not eligible to apply at this time) for the academic year of 2017-18 in order to be a Resident Assistant.
+You must be enrolled as a full-time Boston College student for the academic year in which you are applying for in order to be a Resident Assistant.
+Unfortunately, students in the Woods College are not eligible to apply at this time.
 Also, if you are an incoming first year law student for the 2017-18 academic year, you are not eligible to apply for a Resident Assistant position until your second and/or third year of law school.
 If you are applying for a graduate program at Boston College and are offered a position, the offer is pending your acceptance into your graduate program.

 During RA Training in August you will participate in up to 20+ presentations from various offices and on multiple topics related to the position.
 Couple this with over 16 hours of in-hall time, we hope you will come away with an understanding of your specific role and responsibilities, how the RA position fits into the greater BC Community and mission, and engage with residents on an interpersonal level around topics such as academics, equity and diversity, wellness, and more.